What is Programming For Lovers?

 Content Engineer

-Sophia’s heading into her sophomore year at CMU.
-She loves programming and loves learning.
+Sophia is an undergraduate artificial intelligence major at Carnegie Mellon University.
+She loves programming and learning.
 In her free time, she enjoys playing tennis and watching FBI/crime shows.

 Jon Potter